Which of the following is NOT an example of a carbohydrate? | Study Prep in Pearson+

 1

 Step 1: Understand the definition of carbohydrates.
 Carbohydrates are organic molecules composed of carbon (C), hydrogen (H), and oxygen (O) atoms, typically in a ratio of 1:2:1.
-They serve as a primary energy source and structural components in living organisms.
+They serve as energy sources and structural components in living organisms.

 Step 2: Review the examples provided in the question.
-Sucrose, glucose, and cellulose are all carbohydrates.
-Sucrose is a disaccharide, glucose is a monosaccharide, and cellulose is a polysaccharide.
+Cellulose, glucose, and sucrose are all carbohydrates.
 Cholesterol, however, is a lipid, not a carbohydrate.
+Lipids are hydrophobic molecules primarily composed of carbon and hydrogen, and they include fats, oils, and steroids.

-Step 3: Recall the structural differences between carbohydrates and lipids.
-Lipids, such as cholesterol, are hydrophobic molecules primarily composed of long hydrocarbon chains or rings, whereas carbohydrates have hydroxyl (-OH) groups and follow the general formula (CH₂O)n.
+Step 3: Analyze the molecular structure of each option.
+For example, glucose (C₆H₁₂O₆) is a monosaccharide, sucrose (C₁₂H₂₂O₁₁) is a disaccharide, and cellulose is a polysaccharide made of glucose units.
+Cholesterol, on the other hand, has a steroid structure with a hydroxyl group (-OH) and is not composed of carbohydrate monomers.

-Step 4: Analyze the question to identify the molecule that does not fit the carbohydrate category.
-Cholesterol is a sterol lipid and does not share the structural or functional characteristics of carbohydrates.
+Step 4: Recall the biological roles of these molecules.
+Carbohydrates like glucose and sucrose are involved in energy metabolism, while cellulose provides structural support in plant cell walls.
+Cholesterol is involved in membrane fluidity and serves as a precursor for steroid hormones.